 Extended stay hotels are a solid choice for those moving across town or across the country or making a new or temporary home.
 And if you’re still sorting out logistics—like what neighborhood you want to live in, or if you haven’t found a job yet—an extended stay hotel could be for you.

-- Renovations/Repairs – Those who need a place to stay while having repairs or renovations completed
+- Renovations and repairs: Those who need a place to stay while having repairs or renovations completed.

 The comforts and amenities of an extended stay hotel are quite nice for those exploring new locations, and for vacations or seasonal travel.